cornell-zhang/catalyst2018/lab1/README.md

 </details>

 #### Part 3.C Develop multi-bit ripple-carry adder
 In this last section you will combine full adders in order to develop a two-bit ripple-carry adder.
 For a ripple-carry adder, the Cout of one stage acts as the Cin of the next stage.
-Observe figure 16, a ripple-carry adder is a combination of multiple full adders.
+Observe Figure 16, a ripple-carry adder is a combination of multiple full adders.
 This systems provides regularity and modularity.
 We can theoretically have N-bit ripple-carry adder using N adders which can handle binary addition up to N bits.
 The ripple-carry adder starts in the full adder for the least significant bits with carry in of zero.
 It first calculates the result and Cout from binary addition of the least significant bits.
 Then, the full adder passes the Cout to the next adder in line.
 The next adder takes the Cout as Cin as well as A and B to calculate its own result and Cout.
 It passes the Cout to the next adder in the chain until it reaches the end of the chain.
 The Cout for the last adder is helpful in determining if the binary addition resulted in overflow.
 If the Cin is not the same as the Cout, then most likely overflow occurs.
 The name "ripple-carry" comes from the fact that the carry moves through the system.
 Think about how in decimal arithmetic, we can end up carrying 1..9 multiple times if the carry results in addition greater than 10.

 Find another group that also has a completed full-adder and find a way to chain both of your integrated full-adder boards together to create a hardware unit capable of adding two two-bit numbers.
-The configuration is shown in figure 16 below.
+The configuration is shown in Figure 16 below.
 Both full adders should be powered using 9v batteries.
 You will likely need extra wires.
 Ask the TA's for materials and/or help.
 Verify that this simple two-bit ripple-carry adder works.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/Adder.png" width="900">